cyberark/summon/_includes/content.md

 Summon is meant to work with your existing toolchains.
 If you can access environment variables, you can us Summon.

-Here are some spcific examples of how you can use summon with your current tools.
+Here are some specific examples of how you can use summon with your current tools.

 * [Docker](http://conjurinc.github.io/summon/docker.html)